yoadg/yoadg.github.io/_wiki/network.md

   - tcp/ip
   - osi
 ---
-A c*omputer network* is a set of interconnected computing devices that can exchange data and share resources with each other.
+A *computer network* is a set of interconnected computing devices that can exchange data and share resources with each other.
 Computers are connected over digital interconnections that are made up of telecommunication network technologies, based on physically wired, optical, and wireless radio-frequency (RF) methods, and may be arranged in a variety of network topologies.
 The network permits nodes connected to it to transfer messages to other nodes by merely providing the content of a message and the address of the destination node and letting the network find the way to deliver the message to the destination node.
+Each connected device is uniquely identified within a network segment by the Media Access Control (MAC) address, which is assigned to a Network Interface Controller (NIC).

-Computers use common communication protocols that define rules for exchanging information over the network.
+Computers use common [communication protocols](/wiki/protocols) that define rules for exchanging information over the network.
 Communication protocols have various characteristics.
 They may be connection-oriented or connectionless, they may use circuit mode or packet switching, and they may use hierarchical addressing or flat addressing.
 In a protocol stack, communications functions are divided up into protocol layers, where each layer leverages the services of the layer below it until the lowest layer controls the hardware that sends information across the media.

 ## OSI Model
 The Open Systems Interconnection (OSI) model is a conceptual model that provides a common basis for the coordination of standards development for the purpose of systems interconnection.
 It also defines a logical network and effectively describes computer packet transfer.
 The OSI Model can be seen as a universal language for computer networking.
 It is essentially a reference system that lays out how computers communicate with each other over a network.
 It's based on the concept of splitting up a communication system into seven abstract layers, each one stacked upon the last.